 5. United Kingdom

-The United Arab Emirates, one of the regions most interested in travel, is also throwing eyes on the UK, just as Canada and the USA.
+The United Arab Emirates, one of the regions most interested in travel, is also throwing eyes on the UK, just like Canada and the USA.
 It could be raining tourists in 2022!

 6. Hawaii, USA